zocker-160/Armorik-the-Viking-Unpacker/README.md

 # Armorik-the-Viking-unpacker
-Application which unpacks BACKS.BIN in Armorik the Viking DOS game
+Application which unpacks BACKS.BIN and MOTIVS.BIN in Armorik the Viking DOS game